glpi-project/doc/source/modules/administration/rules/rulesmanagement.rst

 Rules
 =====

-.. |importrule| image:: ../images/importrule.png
 .. |testrule| image:: ../images/testrule.png

-Export, import |importrule| and duplication is possible for all rules.
+Export, import and duplication is possible for all rules.
 These operations can be carried out globally from the main rules page or by batch from the search engines for the various rules via massive actions.
 These features are interesting for example in the context of switching of rules from a pre-production environment to a production environment.

 .. note:: export or import use a XML file format